Layer7-Community/graphman-client/README.md

 To created an 'exploded' representation of a Graphman bundle, use this command:
 ```
-./graphman.sh explode --input mybundle.json --output exploded
+./graphman.sh explode --input mybundle.json --output bundle-exploded
 ```

-This will create a directory structure under exploded, which contains each configuration entity in its own file.
+This will create a directory structure under the _bundle-exploded_ directory, which contains each configuration entity in its own file.
 You manipulate the configuration in this directory structure directly (changing JSON file properties, delete some files, copy others, etc) and repackage it as a single bundle JSON by doing this reverse command.

 ```
-./graphman.sh implode --input exploded --output mynewbundle.json
+./graphman.sh implode --input bundle-exploded --output mynewbundle.json
 ```

 ## Using the Graphman export command